IKIM-Essen/ClusterDocs/docs/reference/software-workflows.md

 ## Nextflow and nf-core

-> **Service status — not yet released:** RCC is preparing a pinned
+> **Service status — ready now:** RCC provides a pinned `rcc-nextflow` launcher
-> `rcc-nextflow` launcher and institutional Slurm configuration, but the
+> and institutional Slurm configuration on shellhosts and allocation-backed
-> submit-host role is not active for users yet.
-The classroom runner fails
+> interactive nodes.
+The classroom runner fails closed when `rcc-nextflow`,
-> closed when `rcc-nextflow`, `apptainer`, or `sbatch` is unavailable.
+> `apptainer`, or `sbatch` is unavailable.
 Do not
 > download an unpinned launcher or start a Nextflow controller on a login
 > gateway as a workaround.